The Recession-Resistant Power of Utilities

 For today’s Mind Over Markets, I’ve decided to cast a spotlight on an essential services industry with resilient appeal: utilities.
 In a recession or stock market crash, people will always find a way to pay the power bill.

-As economic growth decelerates, you should focus on long-term investment trends that are unstoppable.
+In these uncertain economic times, you should focus on long-term investment trends that are unstoppable.
 The growing need for utilities will never wane.

 Utilities’ balance sheets are strong, dividends are amply covered, regulation is getting more favorable, and the environmental policy of the Biden administration supports infrastructure expansion.